aaronremski/Visuals/Questions.md

 # Prosper Loan Data - Questions to ask of the data

 ## ------------------------------------------------------------------------------------------------

-Current Analysis Questions in 'Prosper Loan Data Exploration' notebook
+_Current Analysis Questions in 'Prosper Loan Data Exploration' notebook_

 ## This analysis will explore:
 1. What are some common characteristics of 'successful' (completed) vs 'failed' (defaulted & chargedoff) loans?
 2. Are there any surprising characteristics of 'successful' loans?
+3. What are common characteristics of borrowers who have high interest rate, or default, or certain occupation?
-3. Do some of the expected/obvious value relationships check out?
+4. Do some of the expected/obvious relationships check out?
     a. higher creditscores correlate with lower interest rates
     b. high credit scores have higher rate of completion(repayment)
     c. low debt to income ratio correlates to higher IncomeRange

-4. What are common characteristics of borrowers who have high interest rate, or default, or certain occupation?
+5. Are there differences between loans made before the subprime crash in 2008?
+    a.
+Dec 22, 2005, yield curve for US Treasurys inverts.
+    b.
+These loans originated at the beginning of the subprime crash in 2008

 ## Features in the dataset that will help support the investigation
-1. LoanStatus,
+1. LoanStatus

 ## ------------------------------------------------------------------------------------------------

 Current Notes for going to submittal ASAP while still being creative